bionetslab/Gentl/README.md

   The average distance between the whole population and the target (final generation, averaged over 20 runs).
   - Reflects how well the entire population approximates cancer-like features, indicating diversity and convergence quality.

+All processed results are stored in the folder: *glcm_bladder_average_gentl_result/* This folder contains five subfolders, corresponding to experiments with different numbers of healthy ROIs.

 # Robustness tests

 We designed tests to evaluate whether GA remains stable and reliable under different settings: